Nicola1971/ArticleManager/README.md

 ### Beta 2
 * cleaned and rewritten code
-* now you can set variables inside model configuration
+* now you can set template variables and table Headings in the module configuration tab

 ### Beta 1
 * first release